Murple - Atari 2600 Game

 Complete a perfect round (one of each color) 500

-Complete a Level (Easy/Medium difficulty) 1000
+Complete a Level on Easy 750

-Complete a Level (Hard difficulty) 2000
+Complete a Level on Medium 1500

 A perfect score for a level is achieved by filling in crayons perfectly--one of every color, every time.
-Thus getting the perfect round bonus (+500).
+Thus getting the perfect round bonus (+500) each time.
 Also, you have to not have any excess murple or inventory left over, as they result in reduced points at the end of the level.
 Completing a round of crayons will award a small murple/damage reduction.
 Completing a perfect round will award an even bigger reduction.

-Maximum Score Per Game Mode
+Maximum Score Per Difficulty

-Difficulty Left Difficulty Switch Crayons Per Level Max Possible Score
+Difficulty Max Possible Score

 Score Penalties